In-state student population grows at UNL; overall enrollment falls slightly

 "As the state's land-grant institution, we are committed to fulfilling our promise of developing future leaders for Nebraska and the world," he said.

-While the number of Nebraska students rose, UNL also reported double-digit increases of students from across the region, including Wyoming, Michigan, Missouri, Minnesota, and Colorado.
+While the number of Nebraska students rose, UNL also reported double-digit increases in students from across the region, including Wyoming, Michigan, Missouri, Minnesota and Colorado.

-Alyssa Hurlock of Minnesota said in a university press release that several factors helped UNL stand out from the 12 universities considered by her triplet daughters.
+Alyssa Hurlock of Minnesota said in a university news release that several factors helped UNL stand out from the 12 universities considered by her triplet daughters.

 “We toured campus twice, and it just felt like home,” Hurlock said.
 “Everyone was so sweet and kind.
 Any question we asked, seriously, people would drop what they were doing to answer.
 We did not get that kind of service at any other university we considered.”